 - 1. Collaborate with residents to identify and assess their needs.
-Determine and offer3 appropriate interventions, provide options and make referrals as required (risk assessment and a safety plan) - 2.
+Determine and offer appropriate interventions, provide options and make referrals as required (risk assessment and a safety plan) - 2.
 Answer the 24/7 crisis line and other business phone lines and determine appropriate action/ intervention - 3.
 Recognize, document and report signs of neglect and/or physical, emotional or sexual abuse to the proper authorities (children, seniors and adults with special needs) - 4.
 Determine if a potential resident fits the criteria for admission into the Transition House - 5.
 Orient new residents (describe services, house policies and procedures, fire and evacuation procedures, house chores...) - 6.
 Contact services/resources for the resident and when required advocate on their behalf - 7.
 Establish an action plan with residents and if necessary, with non-residents/exresidents - 8.
+Accompany residents to various appointments as required (NB Housing, Income Assistance, Legal Aid, Hospital, Police, Court...)

+&lt;sup>3 To address the counseling and recommendations they offer on a daily basis to the residents.

+&lt;sup>4 Transition houses are more often and more likely to resort to hospitals rather than other alternatives due to a lack of resources.

-Accompany residents to various appointments as required (NB Housing, Income Assistance, Legal Aid, Hospital4, Police, Court...) - 9.
-Follow up with residents regarding their progress, give support and discuss any difficulties or problems - 10.
+- 9. Follow up with residents regarding their progress, give support and discuss any difficulties or problems - 10.
 Address non-compliance to Transition House policies and procedures - 11.
-Coordinate and facilitate discussions/meetings with residents

-3 To address the counseling and recommendations they offer on a daily basis to the residents.

-4 Transition houses are more often and more likely to resort to hospitals rather than other alternatives due to a lack of resources.

-- 12. Assist residents to prepare for the departure process - 13.
+Coordinate and facilitate discussions/meetings with residents - 12.
+Assist residents to prepare for the departure process - 13.
 Offer crisis management (i.e. suicide intervention, conflict resolution, de-escalation of volatile situation...), mostly for new residents. - 14.
 Guide and assist the child in developing or enhancing their social, interpersonal/intrapersonal and communication skills